Today I added a gorgeous new color to my list of favorites from Insta Linen’s Brazil Linen collection. It’s color Blue 5.

 Manchester Linen is thick and weighty.
 It’s best suited for classic, washable slipcovers that have simple details — an ideal choice for my customer’s pair of Cisco sofas.

 I recently got hooked on 12 oz.
 Brazil linen while making a very detailed, traditional sofa slipcover for a customer.
+Update Oct.
+2017 — after using my linen slipcover for 6 months I noticed the fabric is starting to pill slightly in random areas.

 As I was working with this beautiful linen I wondered how it would look in a very simple, easy to make slipcover.
 Something with a loose fit and no details at all.
 I put it to the test and love the results!
 Here are a few tips for making your own: